Skip to main content

 Every candlestick shows you 4 essential numbers that tell the complete price story.
 Whether you're analyzing Bitcoin, stocks like NVDA, or commodities like Gold, understanding OHLC is your foundation for all chart reading.

+:::info Why is it called OHLC?
 OHLC is the standard format used by every trading platform worldwide.
 When you see candlestick data, it's always presented in this exact order: Open, High, Low, Close.
-Mastering OHLC means you can read any chart on any platform.
+Mastering OHLC means you can read any chart on any platform. :::

 Hover over each label below to see exactly where that component appears on the candle: